danmwallace/powershell_migration_toolkit/readme.md

 Assuming you are doing a cutover migration in the evening, here is how this would work:
 1. Run `MigrateUsers.ps1 -UsersCSV Users.csv -TenantsCSV Tenants.CSV -Target Source`
 2. Remove domains from the old tenant, and verify domain in the new tenant
-3. At this point, users will be on gkffservices.onmicrosoft.com in source tenant due to script
+3. At this point, users will be on `domain.onmicrosoft.com` in source tenant
-4. In MigrationWiz, switch Source using the Change Domain tool to change to gkffservices.onmicrosoft.com
+4. In MigrationWiz, switch Source using the Change Domain tool to change to `domain.onmicrosoft.com`
-5. At this point, users in the Target GKFF Tenant will still be set to using their temporary domain (dan.wallace@gkff.tech).
-We need to add their old email address as an alias (dan@migrateddomain.com) and convert them to use the new domain (dan.wallace@migrateddomain.com), keeping the domain prefix (mail nickname)
+5. At this point, users in the Target Tenant will still be set to using their temporary domain (`firstname.lastname@domain.com`).
+We need to add their old email address as an alias (`firstname@domain.com`) and convert them to use the new domain (`firstname.lastname@domain.com`), keeping the domain prefix (mail nickname)
 6. Using the `ConvertEmails.ps1` script, convert the users in the new tenant from their staged account to their final account.
 7. Complete Final sync